-The objective of Athora's risk management framework is that each risk is assumed deliberately-and managed to create value for stakeholders-within our defined risk appetite and risk strategy.
+The objective of Athora's risk management framework is that each risk is selected in line with our defined risk appetite and risk strategy, and managed to create value for stakeholders.

 Our risk appetite and risk strategy are integral parts of our business strategy.
 They determine how we select the risks we can control, and from which we can extract value, in line with our mission.
 Risk appetite and risk strategy are translated into specific policies and limits for the relevant risk types.
 Specific strategies apply for each risk type, but three fundamental principles apply generally: